 Wastewater treatment in the area is a mix of raised and buried leach fields among most of the developed properties.
-A sewer line to the Town of Jackson wastewater treatment plant was constructed connecting down to the area when the Munger Mountain Elementary School was built.
-The school and the WYDOT facility are connected to the sewer line.
+A sewer line to the Town of Jackson wastewater treatment plant was constructed when the Munger Mountain Elementary School was built.
+The school and the WYDOT facility are connected to the sewer line; no other properties in Hog Island are connected to this sewer line.